tharlow86/ece586/README.md

   finalReport.docx - The final report in Microsoft Word format

+  finalReport.pdf - The final report in PDF format

   appendix\finalDatapath.png - Datapath diagram.
 Also in final report.

   appendix\pipelineTable.xlsx - Pipeline table in Microsoft Excel format.
 Not in report.